andreisperid/E-TKT/docs/diy/overview.md

 I highly recommend you to have a *3d printer accessible* as you might need to test and tweak the printing settings, since this project demands a certain precision in the fittings;

 ### 2. order a PCB
 It's design was oriented to *low cost manufacturing* (4 layers).
 The two internal layers are ground planes, so it might work with only 2 layers for even lower costs (but it wasn't tested).
+Don't forget to *order a stencil for the front face* (not needed for the back) together with the PCB.

 ### 3. buy components
 For some electronic parts, you might need to search for alternative *drop-in replacements* (same specs & footprint) as right now there is a general shortage for semiconductors.

 ### 4. mount the components on the PCB
-Don't forget to *order a stencil for the front face* (not needed for the back) together with the PCB.
 You can place the components manually in the PCB and then use a home electrical oven/toaster to solder the SMD components.
-Next, there are PTH headers in the back face and a single SMD electrolytical capacitor that will be easy to deal with a simple soldering station.
+There are PTH headers in the back face and a single SMD electrolytical capacitor that will be easy to deal with a simple soldering station.

 ### 5. install the firmware
 Very simple process, but please don't forget to *add the data files* together with the firmware.